getify/You-Dont-Know-JS/async & performance/apB.md

 The "reactive" portion of the reactive sequence is assigning one or more event handlers to invoke the event trigger (called `proceed` above).

 The "sequence" portion of the reactive sequence is exactly like any sequence we've already explored.
-Each step can be whatever asynchronous technique makes sense, from continuation callback to promise-style to generator.
+Each step can be whatever asynchronous technique makes sense, from continuation callback to promise to generator.

 ## Summary